Showing posts with label Progressives. Show all posts

 I’ll say hello to the guys for you and I’ll be thinking about you this evening.

 As for politics, yes, we tend to gravitate toward sources that share our views.
-However, I also read the New York Times Op-ed pages and watch MSNBC (as hard as those tasks are for me).
+However, I also read the New York Times Op-ed pages and on occasion watch MSNBC.
 I suppose you watch Fox on occasion and I know you read the WSJ – so good for both of us.
 We try.
 The state-sponsored education you cite that we both benefited from, came largely from our parents' sweat equity – translated into tax dollars – that funded the University of Wisconsin system.
 True, my friend.
-But, I'm not arguing for zero taxation, or zero government involvement in our lives.
+But, I'm not arguing for zero taxation, or zero government involvement, in our lives just less of each.

 The bone of contention, gets down to whom you trust with your money.
-Progressives wish to give more of it to government because they believe it helps society and folks like me say....
+Progressives wish to give more of it to government because they believe it helps society.
+Others say....

 "I don’t trust you because of your history.
 Not only do you choke economic growth with your tax and spending policies, but your programs fail and are fraught with waste, fraud and abuse."